diontimmer/adtools/README.md

  ```
 usage: dir_dl.py [-h] [--max-workers MAX_WORKERS] [--non_recursive] url [output_dir]

-Download all audio files from an open HTTP directory.

 positional arguments:
   url                   URL of the directory to download from
   output_dir            Output directory to save the audio files to